mvolkmann/blog/src/swift.md

 The "Source Control" menu supports many Git commands including Commit, Push, Pull, Fetch Changes, Stash Changes, and Discard All Changes.

 The keyboard shortcut for committing changes is cmd-option-c.
 A dialog will open that lists the modified files.
-Modified files are indicated the Navigator by adding an "M" after their name.
+Modified files are indicated in the Navigator by adding an "M" after their name.
 Added files have an "A" after their name.

 Select a file to see side-by-side diffs.
 By default the new version is displayed on the left.
-To switch this select Preferences ...
+To switch this, select Preferences ...
 Source Control ...
 Comparison View ...
 Local Revision on Right Side.

 By default the checkbox for each file is checked.
 Uncheck any that should not be committed.

 To commit the checked files, click the "Commit Files" button.
 To also push the changes to a remote repository, check the "Push to remote" checkbox before pressing the "Commit Files" button.